Rights of the Parties

 To be informed about Potential Disciplinary Sanctions: If a Respondent is found responsible for violating any of the District’s policies, a designated administrator will assign sanction, considering whether a sanction (a) ends the harassment, (b) prevents its reoccurrence, and (c) remedy’s the effects of the violation.
 Sanctions will depend on the nature of the conduct and any prior history of similar conduct.
 The building administrator, in consultation with relevant District officials, shall determine appropriate disciplinary sanctions based on District policies and procedures.
 Disciplinary sanctions may include (but are not limited to): a warning, alternatives to suspension or expulsion, suspension, expulsion, or termination.
 Students may also be subject to sanctions including suspension or expulsion for behaviors that occur off campus as described by law and District Policy 5120.

 Not to be asked irrelevant questions about prior sexual history: Commonly called "Rape Shield" protections, questions about a Complainant's prior sexual history will not be asked anytime during the grievance process.
-The only time questions may be asked about a Complainant's prior sexual history are to 1) demonstrate that someone other than a respondent committed the alleged sex-based discrimination or harassment; or, 2) demonstrate consent based on specific incidents of a complainant's prior sexual behavior with a respondent.
+The only time questions may be asked about a Complainant's prior sexual history are to 1) demonstrate that someone other than a respondent committed the alleged sexual harassment; or, 2) demonstrate consent based on specific incidents of a complainant's prior sexual behavior with a respondent.